 Multigenerational housing in Long Beach and other areas is coming back in a big way.
-Thanks to COVID-19 and the financial difficulties it caused, more families are buying homes together.
-In fact, the number of buyers purchasing multigenerational homes has risen to 15% during the pandemic.
+The pandemic caused people to re-evaluate their living situation and with the current inflation in the United States, multigenerational living makes sense for some.
 Here’s our take on multigenerational living and why it’s on the rise.
-First, some quick facts on multigenerational living.
+First, some quick facts on multigenerational living:

 Why Are Families Buying Homes Together?